Thinkwise/docs/docs/sf/business_logic.md

 In order to get this functionality available the base project `JAVASCRIPT` must be added to the project.

-To update *volatile* data on the mobile clients before it is synchronized to the service tier, extra logic concepts have been added for JavaScript logic.
+To update *volatile* data on the mobile clients before it is synchronized to the service tier, extra logic concepts are available for JavaScript logic.
 These are: *JavaScript Tasks*, *Before Task* event, *After Task* event and *JavaScript Before / After / Delete Triggers*.

 By defining subroutines of the *JavaScript Function* type you can add generic functions to the offline JavaScript.